dessalines/essays/recipes/beer_brewing.md

 - Measure pre-boil volume.
 - Boil kettle.
-- Boil for 75 minutes total
+- Boil for 75 minutes total, or until you hit original gravity.
-- Stir in hops after 60 minutes (15 minutes left to go)
 - Sanitize your immersion chiller if you have one.
-- Add 1 teaspoon irish moss
+- Add 1 teaspoon irish moss at 15 minutes left to go.
 - After 75 minutes, use immersion or sink ice bath + stirring to chill below 85 deg.
 Try not to splash when hot (hot aeration).
 - Now take sample for post-boil gravity / original gravity.
 Make sure stuff is sanitized.
 Put in fridge.
 - Measure post-boil volume.